When Your Output No Longer Matches Your Capability

 What you have likely tried falls into predictable categories.
 Productivity systems that reorganize your schedule without touching the underlying problem.
 Performance reviews that quantify the gap without explaining its cause.
 Advice from colleagues who tell you to take a vacation, work harder, or find your purpose again — as if the issue were philosophical rather than biological.

-My clients describe this as a kind of cognitive drag — the sense that every professional task requires more neural resources than it should, that the effort-to-output ratio has shifted against them in ways they cannot explain.
+My clients describe this as a kind of cognitive drag, the sense that every professional task requires more neural resources than it should.
+The effort-to-output ratio has shifted against them in ways they cannot explain.
 They are right about the phenomenon.
 They are simply looking for the explanation in the wrong place.

 The gap between capability and output is not psychological.
 It is neurological.
-And it has specific, identifiable, addressable causes in the prefrontal cortex, the dopaminergic motivation system, and the frontal pole persistence circuits that govern sustained professional performance.
+And it has specific, identifiable, addressable causes in the prefrontal cortex — the brain’s executive control center —, the dopaminergic motivation system, and the frontal pole persistence circuits that govern sustained professional performance.

 The Neuroscience of Performance Decline Under Sustained Pressure

 Research led by Amy of Medicine synthesized converging evidence from rodent, primate, and human studies demonstrating that chronic, uncontrollable stress causes measurable structural loss in the prefrontal cortex.
 In primate studies, chronic stress reduced dendritic spine density in layer III of the dorsolateral PFC.
 In human studies, sustained pressure was associated with reduced gray matter in the dlPFC and medial prefrontal cortex.
-The mechanism is precise: uncontrollable stress drives excessive norepinephrine and dopamine release in the PFC, triggering a signaling cascade that literally takes the prefrontal cortex offline.
-Simultaneously, cortisol blocks catecholamine reuptake, prolonging the impairment while the amygdala — which controls reactive, threat-driven responses — expands in influence.
+The mechanism is precise: uncontrollable stress drives excessive norepinephrine — stress and alertness chemical — and dopamine release in the PFC, triggering a signaling cascade that literally takes the prefrontal cortex offline.
+Simultaneously, cortisol blocks catecholamine reuptake, prolonging the impairment while the amygdala, which controls reactive, threat-driven responses, expands in influence.

 The result is a brain that has shifted from reflective, goal-directed cognition to reflexive, emotionally reactive behavior.
 The performer does not experience this as impairment.
 They experience it as certainty and speed — which is why cognitively depleted professionals often make their worst decisions with the most confidence.